 Employee Long Term Incentive Plan-We issue stock awards that vest based upon the completion of a service period ("service-based awards"), as well as awards that vest based upon the achievement of certain performance metrics ("performance-based awards") under our 2020 Omnibus Incentive Plan ("2020 Incentive Plan"), which became effective in June 2020.
 The 2020 Incentive Plan replaces the Amended and Restated 2010 Long-Term Incentive Plan, which expired in August 2020.
 Awards to employees under our 2020 Incentive Plan are typically granted and vest during the first quarter of each year.
 Service-based awards typically follow a four-year graded vesting schedule and will vest in the form of common stock or OP units.
 For performance-based awards, the number of shares that vest depends on whether certain financial metrics are met, as calculated over a three-year performance period.
-For each annual performance-based award, 50% of the shares earned vest at the end of the three-year period and 50% of the shares earned vest following an additional year of service.
+For each annual performance-based award, 50% of the shares earned vest following an additional year of service.
 As such, certain units classified as nonvested performance stock awards as of period-end may have met the performance-based requirements for vesting and are now only subject to an additional year of service-based vesting.
-Vesting of performance awards is in the form of Common for the recipient.
+Vesting of performance awards is in the form of common stock, or certain awards may vest in the form of OP units at the election of the recipient.